 Registering as a Self-Employed Uber Driver

-Please note that you need to record all your expenses (for 6 years!) in order to create a tax loss, if needed, and also in case HMRC asks for evidence.
+Please note that you need to record all your expenses (for 6 years!) to create a tax loss if needed, and also in case HMRC asks for evidence.
 This can be used against any money you make in the future and save you some tax then!

 Be aware that, as an Uber driver, you must register with HMRC to declare your earnings by October 5th!

 How to Calculate Your Tax as an Uber Driver

 When you fill in your tax return online (we can help you with this!), HMRC will calculate how much tax you owe based on the information you enter, like your income and your expenses.